samplchallenges/SAMPL-league/examples/README.md

 # Introduction to SAMPL Containerized Methods

-### Purpose:
+## Purpose:
 In [SAMPL4](https://link.springer.com/article/10.1007%2Fs10822-013-9702-2), we learned that human knowledge can be a key factor influencing the success of a computational drug discovery method.
 To work around this finding, we are creating an automated arm of SAMPL challenges to run methods head-to-head without human intervention.
 To accomplish this, we will use containerized [Docker](https://www.docker.com/resources/what-container) methods.

-The following tutorial is meant to teach the basics of building a simple docking pose prediction container using Python code and command line programs (specifically, Autodock Vina and MGL Tools).
+The following tutorial is meant to teach the basics of building a simple container to predict docking poses.
+Here, we use both Python code and command-line programs (specifically, Autodock Vina and MGL Tools).

+## Background and Prerequisites

 ### Important Note on "Docker" versus "Docking":
    Please note that "Docker" and "docking" are two separate things.
-* **"Docker"** is a program that allows you to containerize methods, essentially taking out human intervention from your containerized program.
+* **"Docker"** is a program that allows you to containerize methods, essentially allowing you to distribute your method or approach in a reusable way where it can be used reproducibly without human intervention
 * **"Docking"** describes predicting the structure of a complex, in this case a protein-ligand complex.

+This terminology is unfortunately not something we can change.

 ### Expected Background Knowledge
 * Basic knowledge of Python